amplab/training/ampcamp/succinct.md

 native RDD -- the benefits arise due to Succinct's native support for _random access_ as opposed to scan based data retrieval in regular RDDs.

-In addition, SuccinctKVRDD also supports random access _within values_.
+In addition, SuccinctKVRDD also supports random access _within values_ (that is, extracting a subset of the Wikipedia article rather than the entire article).
 For instance, we can extract the first 100 bytes for the `article` with `articleId` 42 as follows:

 <div class="codetabs">